cvxgrp/dmcp/README.md

 objective value: 1.74866042578e-05
 ```

-The solutions obtained by DMCP can depend on the initial point from which the solving algorithm starts,
+The solutions obtained by DMCP can depend on the initial point.
+The algorithm starts from the values of any variables that are already specified;
+for any that are not specified, random values are used.
-and it is suggested that users set reasonable initial values for all variables,
+It is suggested that users set reasonable initial values for all variables,
 which can be done by manually setting the ``value`` field of the problem variables.
 For example:
 ```